mkdoc/mkcli/doc/example/argv.md

 # Description

-Prints the arguments passed to the program.
+When the `--err` option is given the arguments are printed to stderr rather than stdout.

 # Options